Persian Grooming & Bathing Guide

 One of the most common questions we get is…..

-“How often should I groom my teacup Persian kitten/cat?”
+“How often should I groom my Persian kitten/cat?”

 Our answer is simple.
-While brushing out your kitten daily is ideal, your kitten should be groomed at least once a week minimum.
+While brushing out your kitten daily is ideal, your kitten should be groomed at least once monthly minimum.
 The more time spent, the better in our professional opinions.

 Trim your kitty’s nails with confidence with these top quality nail clippers to prevent those pesky unwanted scratches.
 Ouch!
 Those little nails can be super sharp!!